Master of Domestic and Family Violence Practice - CL23

 Our lecturers are part of the Queensland Centre for Domestic and Family Violence Research, which is funded by the Queensland Government and CQUniversity.
 This means you’ll have access to experts who are leaders in their field and the opportunity to learn from, and contribute to, the latest research.

-Ideal for the busy, self-motivated learner, our correctional nursing course is hosted entirely online and structured so that you can choose when you study.
+Ideal for the busy, self-motivated learner, our domestic and family violence practice course is hosted entirely online and structured so that you can choose when you study.
 It is designed for you to access course content on any device with internet access, and unit content is divided into modules which are then broken down into smaller bite-sized learning activities so you’re able to fit study around your commitments and lifestyle.

 Complete modules on the bus, during your lunch hour, or in the doctor’s waiting room.